Hard Salami vs. Genoa Salami: How Are They Different?

 Salami is a type of cured sausage that is made from ground meat and seasonings.
-Hard salami and Genoa salami are two of the most popular types of salamis.
-The major difference between the hard salami and Genoa salami is in the seasoning.
-Hard Salami gets its flavor from garlic, black pepper, mustard seeds, saltpeter (a powdered substance), sugar, and wine while Genoa Salami uses oregano, fennel seeds, coriander seed to create its distinct taste.
+Two of the most popular versions are hard salami and Genoa salami.
+What’s the difference?
+One difference is the seasoning.
+Hard Salami gets its flavor from garlic, black pepper, mustard seeds, saltpeter, sugar, and wine.
+Genoa Salami uses oregano, fennel seeds, coriander seed to create its distinct taste.

 The History of Salami

 Salami has been around for hundreds of years, with records dating back to the 16th century.
 It is believed that salamis were first created in Europe, where people cured their meat using salt to preserve it.
 Food historians believe that these ancient Europeans may have boiled their meats before putting them into salt to make them last longer.
-They also claim that these people may have sliced their meat into strips and then hung it in the air, which could be why salami is often called “air-cured.”
+They also claim the meat was sliced into strips and then hung it in the air, which could be why salami is often called “air-cured.”

 The first recorded mention of this type of sausage can be found in a cookbook from 1615 by Antonio Latini.
 In this book, Latini describes it as “a type of seasoned meat that is to be eaten sliced very thin.”